Literature: Deltora Quest

 - Good Scars, Evil Scars:

-- Doom, grizzled face and complete with a scar over his eye.
-And good guy.
+- Doom, grizzled face and complete with a scar on one side of it.
+And a good guy.

 - After a run-in with the Masked Ones, Lief ends up with scars over part of his face and neck, as a result of Jasmine preventing Body Horror via transformation with the Masked One's special animal mask.
 He continues being a good guy.